QED1224/Toontown-Resources/README.md

 ## How are the SOS toons chosen?  <a name="vp-7"></a>

-Upon entering the elevator, the game returns a list of all VP SOS toons.
+Upon entering the elevator, the game returns a list of all V.P.
+SOS toons.
 The game then picks an SOS at random from that list.
 In other words, the stars on the SOS card do not affect the chances of it being selected.

-A list of all SOS toons obtained in both the VP and Field Offices can be seen [here](#appendix-d).
+A list of all SOS toons obtained in both the V.P. and Field Offices can be seen [here](#appendix-d).

 # C.F.O. <a name="cfo"></a>
 [[back to top](#contents)]